- Planting Vegetables

 - Planting on a barrel or container – seed potatoes can be grown in barrels or any containers larger than 12 inches wide(30 cm) and 12 inches deep(30 cm).
 Make sure the barrel or container has good drainage.
 Put some gravels or stones at the bottom of the container or barrel to provide drainage.
 Then top it up with compost mixed with organic potato fertiliser and plant the seed potatoes in it.
 Make sure you cover the seed potatoes well enough.
 Then water it after.
 Position your barrel or container in a sunny position.

 - Planting potatoes on a large bin bag or grow bag – First of all, turn the bin bag inside out halfway through then make holes for drainage at the bottom of the bin bag.
 Fill up the bottom with loose soil or gravel about 2 inches high then top it up with a mixture of multipurpose compost and organic potato fertiliser then plant your potatoes and water it.
 Even better if you use your own compost.
 Make sure you put your grow bag in sunny position.
 This method is very good if you haven't got much space in your garden or you just want to try growing potatoes.
+Potatoes are the easiest vegetable you can grow even if you are not a gardener.

 Have you ever planted Potatoes?